 Before I went to Zemun, I didn’t really know what to expect.
 Perhaps, there would’ve been an occasional restored building, the same as you can see in central Belgrade.

-But, I certainly didn’t expect that the whole central area would be completely restored.
+But I certainly didn’t expect that the whole central area would be completely restored.
 This is precisely why I decided to write a separate post about Zemun.
 I felt like being in a different city.
-Central Belgrade is more or less in a good state, but as soon as you move away from the most popular touristic spots, you see its grim side.
+Central Belgrade is more or less in a good state but, as soon as you move away from the most popular touristic spots, you see its grim side.

 THE REST OF ZEMUN

 The pedestrian area within the Old Town is small and you can see everything pretty quickly.
-Although, you can spend a lot of time there, in one of the coffee shops, enjoying the beautiful surroundings.
+Although, you can spend a lot of time there, in one of the coffee shops, enjoying beautiful surroundings.

 From there, I came to Glavna Street, the main traffic artery through Zemun.
 That’s where you can see some more grandiose buildings.